-These Restaurants Were on the Brink of Closing—Until Their Pleas For Help Went Viral
+These Restaurants Were on the Brink of Closing—Until Their Pleas for Help Went Viral

 Frustrated and fearful, Jared Ringel sat down at the bar and sent out a tweet sharing a recent five-star customer review: “Sorry to say, we are not going be able to survive much longer if we don’t get more business.
 The current situation has made it impossible to navigate.”

 Ringel didn’t expect much from the tweet, but it took off fast.
-“People were retweeting, commenting, saying ‘We’re coming tomorrow!
+“People were retweeting, commenting, saying, ‘We’re coming tomorrow!
 We’re placing an order!’ and then we’d see their order pop up online for the next day.
 Even the sentiment people were saying to us uplifted us.
 We honestly didn’t think that many people cared about the business to that degree.”

-Over the next week, business surged 250-percent.
+Over the next week, business surged by 250 percent.
 The restaurant hadn’t done more than $2,600 in revenue on any single day since the pandemic began.
-The day after the tweet, they brought in $5,600 and were actually running out of food.
-A thousand dollars worth of donations to the staff relief found poured in—as did huge tips.
+The day after the tweet, it brought in $5,600 and was actually running out of food.
+A thousand dollars’ worth of donations to the staff relief found poured in—as did huge tips.
 The wave didn’t last forever, but it gave the business the jolt it needed to keep going.
 “We were no longer talking about closing,” Ringel says.

 Restaurants have tried it all—selling groceries, reinventing menus, launching ghost kitchens, bargaining with landlords, applying for grants and loans, lobbying Congress—to survive this strangling health and economic crisis.
 But when none of it seems to be enough, one thing has become a poignant and fairly effective last-ditch move: the heartfelt social media plea for survival.